 - Convert old cassette and vinyl tracks to MP3

 - See all available equipment and instructions

 General Conversion Station Guidelines

-- You must have the technical savvy to handle the equipment by yourself (after initial training).
+- You must have the technical savvy to handle the equipment by yourself using the provided step-by-step manual.

 - Drop-in use will be denied.